-This leaflet is designed to help you understand what stress is, why is it important to be able to relax when you have chronic pain and provides some relaxation exercises for you to try
+This leaflet is designed to help you understand what stress is, inform you as to why is it important to be able to relax when you have chronic pain and provide some relaxation exercises for you to try

 You are likely to have noticed bodily reactions to stress in yourself, perhaps including tension in the muscles, an increased heart rate and a peculiar feeling like butterflies in the stomach.
 These, and other physical reactions, are part of the ‘fight or flight’ response, which is a mechanism that evolved to keep us safe from threats, most of which, in more primitive times, were physical.
 Essentially, these physical reactions ‘prime’ the body to either fight, freeze or run away.

 Nowadays, we are more likely to feel stressed by relationships, money, work and so on.
 But we still react physically to these social or mental threats.
 It is these physical reactions that relaxation strategies seek to change.